qupath/qupath-docs/docs/deep/instanseg.md

 ### 3. Create or select an annotation

-Create an annotation or select a pre-existing annotations/tiles you wish to run the model on.
-It's recommended that if this is the first time running InstanSeg to keep the annotation smaller to test the processing speed before running it on a larger region.
-This might take some time, depending on your computers processing speed.
+Create an annotation or select pre-existing annotations/tiles/TMA cores you wish to run the model on.
+It's recommended to keep the annotation smaller if this is the first time running InstanSeg.
+This allows you to test the processing speed before running it on a larger region.
+This might take some time, depending on your computer's processing speed and whether you're using a GPU.

 ### 4. Run the model

-When you select run, InstanSeg will check for PyTorch.
-If this is not on your machine it will download it for you (this may well be > 100 MB, so may take a while).
-Once this is done the model will run and you will see the results in the viewer.
+When you click `Run`, InstanSeg will check for PyTorch.
+If this is not on your machine it will download it for you (this could be > 100 MB, so may take a while).
+Once this is done, the model will run and you will see the results in the viewer.

-:::{figure} images/instanseg_running.png
+:::{figure} images/instanseg_running.jpg
 :class: shadow-image large-image

-The running the InstanSeg model
+Running InstanSeg
 :::

 ### 5. Viewing Results

 The results will be displayed in the viewer.
-The cells detections can be turned on or off using the show/hide detection objects button in the toolbar.
-Additionally to help distinguished the cells an overlay can be placed over the cells using the fill/unfill detection objects button and the opacity adjusted using the slider also in the toolbar.
+The visibility of detections can be turned on or off using the show/hide detection objects button in the toolbar.
+Additionally, using the fill/unfill detection objects button and the opacity slider in the toolbar can help distinguish the cells.

-:::{figure} images/instanseg_bf_results.png
+:::{figure} images/instanseg_fl_results.jpg
 :class: shadow-image large-image

-The results of the InstanSeg model on a brightfield image.
+The results of running InstanSeg on a fluorescence image.

 :::

-:::{figure} images/instanseg_fl_results.png
-:class: shadow-image large-image

-The results of the InstanSeg model on a fluorescence image.

 :::

 ## Additional Options

 InstanSeg has quite a few options to adapt to your device and preferences.
 These can be seen below:

 :::{figure} images/instanseg_options.png
 :class: shadow-image small-image